GEB-model/GEB/docs/ODD/ODD_protocol.md

-Supplementary information 1: ODD+D protocol
+ODD+D protocol.
 Based on the protocol by Müller et al. (2013)

 # Overview